Nurses on one of our programmes in Ndola, Zambia.

 What we are doing

-As part of King's Health Partners, we are proud to have developed links with health organisations overseas, so that our support and expertise will develop communities in other parts of the world.
+We are actively developing links with health organisations overseas.
+As part of King’s Health Partners, we are sharing our knowledge and expertise with communities in other parts of the world.

 Ophthalmology in Tanzania

-We are committed to a programme of co-operation around staff development with the Muhimbili University of Health Sciences.
-This focuses on helping them to treat eye problems and ideas to improve their clinic management.
+We are committed to a programme of co-operation on staff development with the Muhimbili University of Health Sciences.
+This includes helping them to treat eye problems, and sharing ideas to improve their clinic management.

-The scheme is part of the Vision 2020 scheme supported by THET (the Tropical Health and Education Trust).
-In 2009, 4 visits, each of 2 - 4 weeks took place between the organisations.
+The scheme is part of the Vision 2020 scheme supported by the Tropical Health and Education Trust.
+In 2009, four visits, each of 2-4 weeks took place between the organisations.
 Work included:

-clinical teaching of orthoptics and the management of paediatric cases
+- clinical teaching of orthoptics and the management of children's cases

 Guy's and St Thomas' Charity and a livery company have provided the funding of around £10,000 per year to keep the project running.